Simple Pumpkin Pancake Muffins

 Step 4: Combine Wet and Dry Ingredients

-Pour the wet ingredients mixture from Step 3 into the bowl with the dry ingredients from Step 2.
+Pour the wet ingredient mixture from Step 3 into the dry ingredients from Step 2.

-Place the muffin tin in the preheated oven and bake for 22-25 minutes, rotating the pan halfway through baking, until a toothpick inserted in the center of a muffin comes out clean.
+Transfer the muffin tin to the preheated 375°F oven and bake for 22-25 minutes, until a toothpick inserted into the center of a muffin comes out clean or with just a few moist crumbs.

 Step 6: Cool and Remove Muffins